Perth to Tasmania 2024/5

 5/10 363km

 Didn’t add any birds in the morning, but I did see one of the Pacific Gulls take a mussell shell up into the air and drop it on to the rocks, not quite satisfied with that he did it again.
 Returned the 30km back to the main road and headed on east.
 Cundilippy station didn’t have much happening.
 Rail reserve Ceduna was quieter than normal.
 Ceduna head of bay right next to the quarantine station had some loafing Red-necked Stints and Red-capped Plovers at high tide.
-Through the quarantine station and in to Ceduna where we did, shopping, refuel and a nice hot shower at the Motul servo.
+Through the quarantine station and in to Ceduna where we did shopping, refueling and a nice hot shower at the Motul servo.
 This time they didn’t charge us for it.
 By now it was lunch time at Backshall Rd east of Ceduna for only a hand full of birds.
 At last it was time to get off the highway and onto the back roads at Pimbaacla Rd Pimbaacla, but the birding didn’t improve.
-Ten Chain Rd Pirbea CP was even worse.
+Ten Chain Rd Pureba CP was even worse which disappointing after it being such a busy site last time.
 Here I saw that my tie strap hadn’t worked for long, so I tied it back up and when we got to camp at west Poochea I took the shocker off.
-The woodland here is grazed so there’s not much ground cover but I did get a Jacky Winter on arrival, one our disppearing woodland species, and just on dark an Owlet Nightjar called.
+The woodland here is grazed so there’s not much ground cover but I did got a Jacky Winter on arrival, one of our disappearing woodland species, and just on dark an Owlet Nightjar called.
 I went to see if I could find it, but couldn’t.
 The wind has been friendly all the way so far with each day a rising westerly pushing us east and improving my fuel economy.

 Nankeen Kestrel